Welcome to the Shark Tank! Is your Pitch Deck ready?

 - Create way too many slides, crammed with far too much information

 - Design “wordy slides”: Instead, learn from a guru – stick to Guy Kawasaki’s 10/20/30 Rule of Powerpoint.
 10 slides / 20 minutes to present the slides / 30 point font or greater.

 - Overwhelm with product detail – keep it minimal.
 You’re providing intrigue and insight into the opportunity, not a full-blown business plan.
 Yet.

 - Ridicule, vilify or criticize the competition.
 Just don’t.
 Know your competitors.
 Respect them.
 Take their threat seriously.

 - Work on assumptions you can’t back up with solid data.

-- Be overconfident or, worse, arrogant – Be confident in your product, but open to the wisdom of your investors.
+- Be overconfident or, worse, arrogant – Believe in your product, but open to the wisdom of your investors.
+They know things!